 Comparing mobile-first joint bank accounts in European banks

-You might be moving in with your partner, or are actually friends with your housemates with whom you share expenses with.
-Either way, it’s only a matter of time when some petty arguments over expenses ruin a good thing.
+You might be moving in with your partner or you share recurring expenses with your housemates.
+Either way, it’s only a matter of time when some petty argument over expenses gets a chance ruin a good thing.
 Whether you’re banking while still in college or are already a responsible working citizen making a living for yourself, many mobile banks in Europe offer solutions to this problem.
 Solutions either come in a form of extremely convenient features or even specific products aimed at making shared budget less of a nightmare.
 Read about important aspects to consider when choosing a shared bank account, subtle legal differences in their types and find our suggestions on what the best joint bank account is below.

 How to select the best bank for your joint account?

-How do you want to use your joint account?
+What issues you want to solve by having a joint account?

-First of all: do you want to be able to pay from this account?
-Some mobile banks have features like "Group Vaults" from Revolut: these help you manage shared expenses or start saving together.
+Do you want to be able to pay from this account directly?
+Do you want to have a bank card attached to that account specifically?
+Some banks have features like "Group Vaults" from Revolut: these help you manage shared expenses or start saving together.
 However, it is not a "real" bank account, therefore you won’t be able to set up a direct debit for utility bills or make a big purchase from it directly.
 Therefore, you would also not be able to get a bank card attached to it either.

 Surveys say that many people never end up opening a shared bank account because of the traditionally inefficient and time-consuming process of getting one.
 Luckily, that is no longer the case - thanks to digital banks, a large portion of complexity involved in opening a joint bank account is now gone!
 You no longer need to find a time that fits everyone to visit a branch during a work day - it is as easy as downloading an app and verifying your identity from the comfort of your couch.

-Not a lot of people know that, but there are two main types of shared accounts: an account that is co-owned by multiple people, and the account owned by one person that the other(s) have access to.
+Not a lot of people know that, but there are generally two ways of sharing a bank account.
+You can either set up an account that is owned by multiple people, or have an account owned by a single person other(s) can access.
 Are you comfortable having all the shared funds reside in a bank account you own?
 On the other hand, co-ownership means that if you wish to close the account, the approval of all co-owners is required as well.

 Our Verdict: The Best Banks for Shared Banking